TolaniAdedunmola/Pie-Day-Dataset/README.md

 # Data Processing
 - The Data was Transformed in Power Query
-- No cleaning was done because column quality was 100%, data type was accurate, there were no missing values,duplicate values or errorin the data.
+- No cleaning was done because column quality was 100%, data type was accurate, there were no missing values,duplicate values or error in the data.
 - Data was loaded into Power BI.

 # DashBoard